stanford-oval/genie-cloud/README.md

     http://localhost:8001/api/v1/namespaces/kubernetes-dashboard/services/https:kubernetes-dashboard:/proxy/

-    to view the dashboard (there shouldn't be much there yet!).
+    and use the _Skip_ button to login and view the dashboard (there shouldn't be much there yet!).

 7. Deploy the Nginx Ingress Controller